- MSc Milestones

 - If unsatisfactory progress has been noted, the deficiencies should be documented and remedial action taken.

 - Failing to hold an advisory committee meeting will lead to an unsatisfactory progress report in research (Note: According to the regulations of the Faculty of Graduate Studies, a second unsatisfactory progress report, either for research deficiencies or for failing to hold a meeting, may lead to the student being required to withdraw from the program).
+In addition, failure to have done so will disqualify you from applying for internal IPN awards.

 Arranging meetings can be challenging - your committee members are busy people!
 Click link: Use Doodle.com to plan your next meeting.